rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   #### Nodes in Technopedia

-  Nodes represent entities that are equivalent to a data category such as hardware or software, and they are the main entity that you target when you query the Technopedia database. <br>
+  Nodes are entities that are equivalent to a data category such as hardware or software, and they are the main entity that you target when you query the Technopedia database. <br>
   For example, you might query the manufacturer node to get manufacturer data, or the software product node to get software product data. <br>
   <br>
   The following list describes node charactertistics:

   <br>
    * Represent data categories in Technopedia such as software version or software editon.
-   * Have attributes that store data in key-value pairs, for example, `{"edition" : "server"}`.
+   * Have attributes that store data in key-value pairs, for example, `{"edition" : "server"}` or `{"manufacturer" : "Microsoft"}` .
-   * Connect with other nodes through defined relationships.
+   * Connect with other nodes through defined relationships so you query multiple nodes on one query.

    Here's some examples of nodes and relationships: